Book Launch at St Buryan – April 2024

 2013

-By 2013 some of our members left for various reasons and then new ones joined us.
-Due to a lack of regular commitment in 2012, we were unable to reach a high standard of performance as we had a limited number of good dancers.
+By 2013 some members left for various reasons and new ones joined.
+Due to a lack of regular commitment in 2012, we were unable to reach the high standard of performance we desired with a limited number of good dancers.
 My son then taught new members the Morris dances.
-A local man who was a Cotswold Morris dancer joined us and also rides Penkevyll on occasions.
-He is still a member of Boekka now.
+A local man who was a Cotswold Morris dancer joined us and rode Penkevyll on occasions.

 Bodmin Riding Heritage Day